luvuong-le/100-days-of-code/log.md

 Had to finish off that client-side validation ✅
 Did some more reading with the 'Clean Code' 📖

+# Day 95: 14th of July 2020

+Don't know why but I was so tired that I fell asleep on the couch, so this will be a rest day to recover 😴

 # Missed Days

 1 day